Anthony-EEE/Mixed-Reality-Hololens-6D-pose-estimation/README.md

 # Mixed-Reality-Hololens(6D pose estimation evaluation)
- This is Final year project to research Mixed-Reality and the function of 6D pose estimation of Hololens.
-Then evaluate and improve the method of 6D pose estimation.
+ This is Final year project to evaluate the functionality of 6D pose estimation of Hololens2.

 ## 6D-pose estimation evaluation of Hololens

 This project aims to use Azure Object Anchors and Hololens to track the physical world objects and estimate their 6Dof pose (Translation and rotation).
-Then we evaluate the method to provide better DL 6Dof pose estimation to achieve better performance on the benchmark.
+Then we evaluate the method to provide better DL 6Dof pose estimation to achieve better performance.

 *![](https://github.com/Anthony-EEE/Mixed-Reality-Hololens-6D-pose-estimation/blob/main/Images/msft-hololens-2.jpeg)
 ## Video Demonstration